rome-protocol/rome-hermes/crates/sui-gql-client/README.md

 # Sui GraphQL client

-This is a first version of Aftermath's Sui GraphQL client using `cynic`.
+First version of Aftermath's Sui GraphQL client using `cynic`.

 The main item here is the `GraphQlClient` trait, defining the common interface for clients interacting with an RPC.
 See the `reqwest` feature for a pre-made